ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 ### Wrapping up for the day

-It’s important to have something working at the end of your hacking session.
+It's important to have something working at the end of your hacking session.
 This feeling of accomplishment keeps you motivated and preserves momentum.
-In my case I’ve managed to get the icons somewhat displayed.
+In my case I've managed to get the icons somewhat displayed.
 At least on my machine.
 In one environment.
 Sometimes.